zeuslocker/bootboot/README.md

 When running Ruby scripts while dual booting two different Ruby versions, you have to remember to do two things simultaneously for every command:
 - Run the command with the correct version of Ruby
-- Add the DEPENDENCIES_NEXT environment variable to tell bundler to use `Gemfile_next.lock`
+- Add the DEPENDENCIES_NEXT environment variable to tell bundler to use `Gemfile.next.lock`

 So to run a spec in both versions, the workflow would look like this (assuming chruby for version management):